-Disruptive Branding App Brands.live Raises USD 1M Led by IndiaQuotient | Business
+Disruptive branding app Brands.live raises USD 1M led by IndiaQuotient | Business

-Ahmedabad, Gujarat, India Business Wire India Ahmedabad-based startup, Brands.live, a platform that provides digital content for Indian businesses, has received 1M in funding led by IndiaQuotient.
-The platform is specially designed with a focus on small and medium businesses and startups.We are excited to back Bhavesh and the Brands.live team in their goal to enable any organisation around the world to create high quality content on-demand, and at scale.
+Ahmedabad-based startup, Brands.live, a platform that provides digital content for Indian businesses, has received $1M in funding led by IndiaQuotient.
+Indiabiz also participated in the funding round as an angel investors.

 - Country: